AtharvVohra/NoDiceEinstein355/README.md

 This repository contains a program that plays No Dice Einstein.

 Instructions:
 * `python3 playNDE.py` - play NDE with our program.
 You can either play two-player "hotseat" or play against our computer player.
+You always play as Blue in the bottom right corner.
 Just follow the instructions in your terminal.

 Other files:
 * `python3 randomNDE.py` - will play our computer player against a random player.